Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dptx/examples/readme.txt

    interrupt event occurs.
 An interrupt controller with a connection to the DisplayPort interrupt signal needs to exist in the hardware system.

+3) xdptx_mst_example.c : This multi-stream transport (MST) example shows how to use the driver's MST capabilities.
+Streams can be directed at sinks using two
+   methods:
+   a) After topology discover has created a sink list, streams may be assigned
+      to sinks using the index in the sink list.
+   b) The streams may be assigned to sinks directly without using topology
+      discovery if their relative addresses (and total number of DisplayPort links) from the DisplayPort source is known beforehand.

-3) xdptx_poll_example.c : This interrupt example shows how to poll the DisplayPort TX instance's registers for DisplayPort interrupt events.
+4) xdptx_poll_example.c : This interrupt example shows how to poll the DisplayPort TX instance's registers for DisplayPort interrupt events.

-4) xdptx_timer_example.c : This timer example shows how to override the default sleep/delay functionality for MicroBlaze.
+5) xdptx_timer_example.c : This timer example shows how to override the default sleep/delay functionality for MicroBlaze.
 A timer needs to exist in the hardware system and will be used for sleep/delay functionality inside of a callback function.
 The default behavior in MicroBlaze for sleep/delay is to